Chat Interface

 Message Separator:

-Use a separator to separate the message body from the action bar.
+Use a separator to distinguish the message body from the action bar.

 Use Serif Font: